top of page

 Description

-The Asiatic golden cat (Catopuma temminckii) is a medium sized cat with relatively long legs.
+The Asian golden cat (Catopuma temminckii) is a medium sized cat with relatively long legs.
 It is similar in appearance to the African golden cat (Caracal aurata), however, recent genetic analyses indicate it is more closely related to the Borneo bay cat (Catopuma badia) cat and the marbled cat (Pardofelis marmorata).
-Two subspecies of the Asiatic golden cat are suggested:
+Two subspecies of the Asian golden cat are suggested:

 • Catopuma temminckii temminckii on Sumatra and the Malay Peninsula